khicken/sleapGUI/README.md

 The default analysis is for `face`.
 For pupil analysis, run `sleapgui pupil`.

+'sleapgui face' works in the same manner as 'sleapgui'.

 ## Compatibility
 | Platform | Python Version | SLEAP Version |
 |----------|----------------|---------------|